-Therefore, Use Case 1 considers available network capacities for BE deployment, i.e., a BE award of a certain BE bid combination only occurs if it does not lead to a congestion of a TSO or DSO network element.
+Therefore, Use Case 1 considers available network capacities for BE deployment, i.e., a BE call of a certain BE bid combination only occurs if it does not lead to a congestion of a TSO or DSO network element.
 In case of imminent congestion, another bid combination is selected.
-The use case thus focuses on the prevention of BE calls that lead to overloading and congestion at distribution grid level.
-In line with the status quo, BE bids are aggregated within parts of a distribution grid area.
+The use case thus focuses on preventing BE calls with critical effects on grid congestion.
+Compared to the status quo, this requires BE bids to be plant-specific or at least only allows for aggregated bidding within a relevant network area.
 The use case is illustrated based on aFRR - in principle, the system would also be applicable for mFRR.